Haunted Stairs That Count the Living in the Old School

 Haunted stairs inside an old Asian school where spirits and memories linger

-The haunted stairs stood at the far end of Wing C, hidden behind a fire door most students pretended not to notice.
+The haunted stairs stood at the far end of Wing C, hidden behind a fire door most students pretended not to see.
 In the morning, sunlight reached the corridor and made everything look harmless.
-By evening, the air near those steps felt used, as if something had just exhaled and was waiting to breathe again.
+By evening, the air near those steps felt used, as if something had just finished breathing and was waiting to begin again.

 Haunted stairs hidden behind a fire door in an old Asian school hallway